 Managing persistent lateness, the manager will record incidents of late collection and will discuss them with the child’s parents or carers.
 Parents and carers will be reminded that if they persistently collect their child late, they may lose their place at the Aveea Academy.

 5. Visitors Policy

-Due to the nature of Aveea Academy and insurance policies, there shall be no visitors during the session, this is with the exception of those with a valid reason to visit, such as Ofsted or other School Staff etc. When a visitor arrives at the session, the following procedure shall be followed:
+Due to the nature of Aveea Academy and insurance policies, any visitors needs to be logged.
+All visitors must have a valid reason to visit, such as OFSTED, School Staff or Visitors appointed by an Aveea Lead that have been approved by a Director.
+When a visitor arrives at the session, the following procedure shall be followed:

-- The identity of the visitor will be checked, and this will be recorded on the Visitor Log.
+- The identity of the visitor will be checked, and this will be recorded.

-- If staff require further reassurance of the identity of the visitor, they will phone the employing organisation of the visitor, eg Ofsted, Local Authority, Environmental Health Department, etc, for further confirmation.
-If this is not possible, staff will seek the advice of the Aveea Manager/Headteacher.
+- If staff require further reassurance of the identity of the visitor, they will phone the employing organisation of the visitor, eg OFSTED, Local Authority, Environmental Health Department, etc, for further confirmation.
+If this is not possible, staff will seek the advice of the Aveea Lead.

 - The reason for visit will be recorded.

 - Visitors will never be left alone or unsupervised with the children.

 - Visitors will have no access to any registers or other sensitive information.